-Desire can be a pretty confusing topic because we receive so many mixed messages about it.
+In large part, because we receive so many mixed messages about it.
 Eastern traditions for example, tell us that desire is the root of all suffering.
 And Western culture tells us to satisfy our desires at all costs, preferably with a five-dollar coffee in our hand.

 A desire to hug your child for example, is very different than a desire to slap your neighbor for messing with your trashcan.
-So let’s break it down: There are two primary kinds of desire.
+So, let’s break it down: There are two primary kinds of desire.

 Only You Can Know Which Is Which

 The same object of desire can be a Band-Aid for one person and a Heart’s Desire for another.
 Let’s take a desire for a new car.
 If you want the car because you want to impress people to make yourself feel better, it’s likely a Band-Aid Desire for a deeper desire to be loved and accepted for who you are.
 You could, however, have a Heart’s Desire to get a new car that doesn’t need to be explained; one that comes from a pure place of wanting to do something nice for yourself.